Cyclokitty/100-days-of-code/log.md

 yay!
 Figured out how to grab, validate, and assign a shortid for my Url Shortener project.
 All I have to do now is wire up the mongodb and an mLab account.
 I'm aiming for Thursday for all this to happen.
 (Tomorrow, spending day with my mom!).

 Spent some time learning Promises.
 I need more practice.

 **Link To Work:**

 [My Short-Url-Service](https://github.com/Cyclokitty/short-url-service)

+## Day 22: January 23, 2017

+**Today's Progress:**

+Consisted of all theory reading you can do on Go Transit buses from Toronto to Barrie.
+I read the chapters about Promises in YDKJS Async and Performance and ES6 and Beyond books.
+I didn't get a chance to today, tomorrow I will rewatch Wes Bos' Promises videos and work on a pile of examples.
+Promises will be very important in Node!